lucidrains/ring-attention-pytorch/README.md

 I believe this is being used for the 1-10 million tokens for the latest Gemini.
 At least some form of it.

+I will be running out of sponsorship early next month.
+So if you'd like to see that this project gets completed, you need to sponsor me, and soon, or I will be leaving the open source scene for employment.

 ## Appreciation

 - <a href="https://a16z.com/supporting-the-open-source-ai-community/">A16Z Open Source AI Grant Program</a> for the generous sponsorship, as well as my other sponsors, for affording me the independence to open source current artificial intelligence research